cprebble/gaia-exercise/README.md

 #### Config
 Configuration uses nconf which will look first in arguments, then environment variables, then in src/config/common.env.
+The backend urls are defined in common.env.
+They can be changed by adding an environment variable: ```export mediaUrl=http://d6api.gaia.com/giant-posters/{gpid}``` or by providing a process arg. e.g. ```vocabularyUrl=http://d6api.gaia.com/vocabulary/42/{tid} node src/server.js```

 #### Logging
 Bunyan logger produces JSON, and has plugins for streaming to ElasticSearch, Syslog, etc. The default stream is stdout but I've also implemented a rotatingFile stream.
 Change streams by changing your environment variable: ```export loggerStreams=rotatingFile``` or by providing a process arg: ```loggerStreams=stdout,rotatingFile node src/server.js``` Bunyan writes to both streams in the comma separated example.